Bryotropha umbrosella

 Bryotropha umbrosella is a moth of the family Gelechiidae.
 It is found in open dune areas throughout most of north-western Europe.
 In southern Europe, it is only known from one record from Spain.

 They are known to have a wingspan is 9–11 mm.
-The forewings are blackish brown and the hindwings are pale fuscous, but darker towards the apex.
-Adults have been recorded on wing from late May to early August, probably in one generation per year.
+Terminal joint of palpi as long as second, or somewhat longer.
+Forewings dark fuscous, slightly purplish-tinged; stigmata black, each sometimes followed by whitish scales, first discal beyond plical; a small white spot on tornus, and another on costa opposite.
+Hindwings light grey.

 Larvae live in a silken tube amongst Ceratodon purpureus.
 They have also been observed eating grass.
-The larvae have a pale brown to orange-brown body and brown head.